 Keep dangerous products up high and out of sight and reach of pets.
 If any of these items are swallowed, get help fast.
-Here 14/7 Because accidents happen

 When a mishap occurs involving a potentially dangerous product or substance, many people call 9-1-1 or spend hours in the emergency room when they could have gotten the help they needed over the phone from their local poison control center.
 Calling the Poison Help line at 1-800-222-1222 is always the fastest way to get the medical help or information you need to prevent further injury.